Case Study

 Delivery Process

-A distributed team working in tight loops
+A distributed team working in tight feedback loops

 The project was delivered through close collaboration between Happy Path Solutions, Kombinat, and the client team.